prnan4/CNN_workshop_setup/setup.md

 ## Installing required Packages

-<p>Create a new Python 3 notebook and type in the following commands as follows.
+<p>Create a new Python 3 notebook.
+Copy and paste the following commands in a new cell.
 Tensorflow and keras will be required for model building.
-Matplotlib and tensorboard for visualisations.</p>
+Matplotlib and tensorboard for visualisations.
+Click on the 'Run' 'icon to run the cell.</p>

 ```sh
 !pip install numpy